OsBlaineOra/db-devops-tools/Jenkins.md

    ![](images/Jenkins-ManageJenkins.png)
 1. Click 'Manage Plugins'
    ![](images/Jenkins-ManagePlugins.png)
-1. Click 'Available' tab
+1. Click the 'Available' tab
 1. In the search box, enter 'utplsql'
 1. Locate 'utPLSQL' and check the Install checkbox.
    ![](images/Jenkins-utPlsqlPlugin.png)
 1. In the search box, enter 'Cobertura'
 1. Locate 'Cobertura' and check the Install checkbox.
-1. Click Install without restart.
+1. Click Install without restart at the bottom.
    ![](images/Jenkins-CoberturaPlugin.png)
 1. Check 'Restart Jenkins when installation is complete and no jobs are running'
    ![](images/Jenkins-InstallRestart.png)